kangoal/kangoal.github.io/README.md

-This is hugo server test
+This is hugo server test.